amix/vimrc/README.md

 ## Included Plugins

 I recommend reading the docs of these plugins to understand them better.
-Each of them provide a much better Vim experience!
+Each plugin provides a much better Vim experience!

 * [ag.vim](https://github.com/rking/ag.vim): Vim plugin for `the_silver_searcher` (ag) -- a wicked fast grep
 * [bufexplorer.zip](https://github.com/vim-scripts/bufexplorer.zip): Quickly and easily switch between buffers.
 This plugin can be opened with `<leader+o>`